 Arrival/departure of yachts and small craft

-If a yacht or recreational vessel is not subject to border inspection, customs control or other controls at border crossing points in compliance with the laws and regulations of the Republic of Latvia, upon entering and leaving the port of Riga the Master is obliged to notify only the Coast Guard for search and rescue purpose.
+If a yacht or recreational vessel is not subject to border inspection, customs control or other controls at border crossing points in compliance with the laws and regulations of the Republic of Latvia, upon entering and leaving the port of Riga the Master may provide information to the Coast Guard for search and rescue purpose.
 Notification may be made by any available means of communication.
-The notification shall include: details of the ship - name, identification number, contact details, port of arrival/departure, time of arrival/departure, berth, number of crew and passengers on board.
 Notification may also be made by a person authorized by the Master, including a yacht club.

 Coast Guard Service Maritime Search and Rescue Coordination Center